Widiskel/docker-cheatsheet/README.md

 docker create network NETWORKNAME
 ```

-For mor cheat sheet, you can read from [Docker Labs](https://dockerlabs.collabnix.com/docker/cheatsheet/)
+For more cheat sheet, you can read from [Docker Labs](https://dockerlabs.collabnix.com/docker/cheatsheet/)